ColecoVision: Release

 The ColecoVision was released in August 1982.
 By Christmas 1982, Coleco had sold more than 500,000 units, in part on the strength of Donkey Kong as the bundled game.
+ColecoVision's graphics were superior to the existing Atari 2600 and Mattel Intellivision systems, and its price was comparable to or lower than the others.
+Despite the company's inability to manufacture sufficient ColecoVisions that year, Coleco's 1982 sales of $500 million tripled the previous year's $178 million.
 ColecoVision's main competitor was the less commercially successful Atari 5200.
 Sales quickly passed 1 million in early 1983.

 The ColecoVision was distributed by CBS Electronics outside of North America and was branded the CBS ColecoVision.
 In Europe, the console was released in July 1983, nearly one year after the North American release.
-Sega Enterprises attempted a Japanese version of the console, but it was retooled into the SG-1000 before release.

 By the beginning of 1984, quarterly sales of the ColecoVision had dramatically decreased.
 In January 1985, Coleco discontinued the Adam, which was a home computer expansion for ColecoVision.
 By mid-1985, Coleco planned to withdraw from the video game market, and the ColecoVision was officially discontinued by October.
 Total sales are uncertain, but were ultimately in excess of 2 million consoles, with the console continuing to sell modestly up until its discontinuation.

 In 1983, Spectravideo announced the SV-603 ColecoVision Video Game Adapter for its SV-318 computer.
 The company stated that the $70 product allowed users to "enjoy the entire library of exciting ColecoVision video-game cartridges".